allolib-s24/notes-IsaacHair/index.md

   3. Breathy Sound: https://youtu.be/nCLLUwBSFPU

 ## High Level Description
-This repo is supposed to provide a decent flugelhorn emulator.
-Highlights include
   - 15 overtones
   - Sampled real flugelhorn sound
   - Interpolated between overtone series for high notes and for low notes